aburra16/waiting-for-satoshi/script.md

                          MAXIMILIAN
 Luxury!
 An airborne dairy product implies a refrigerator, a routine, a reason.
-Last month in Cais-Cais I awoke at noon, stared at the ceiling, and asked myself, “Am I breakfast, or am I dinner running late?”
+Last month in Caiscais I awoke at noon, stared at the ceiling, and asked myself, “Am I breakfast, or am I dinner running late?”

                          GIOVANNI